 In 2017, department volunteers contributed a total of 7,112 hours to augment the services the police department provides the citizens of Prescott; equivalent to three fulltime employees.

-Prescott Police Department currently has 27 volunteers working in the following areas:
+Prescott Police Department has volunteers working in the following areas:

 - Citizens on Patrol